linsalrob/ComputationalGenomicsManual/Workshops/COMBINE_QLD_2024.md

 When `fastp` runs, you will get an HTML output file called [fastp.html](fastp_788707_20180129.html).
 This shows some statistics about the run.

-# Step 4.
-Filter out the human and non-human sequences.
+# Filter out the human and non-human sequences.

 The [NCBI](http://www.ncbi.nlm.nih.gov/) has several [human genome versions](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.40_GRCh38.p14/GRCh38_major_release_seqs_for_alignment_pipelines/) specifically designed for inclusion in pipelines like this.